1961 Original Flat Floor 3.8 Fixed Head Coupe with Welded Bonnet Louvres.

 We have sold some stunning E-Types, but nothing quite like this example.
 To find a car within the first 100 RHD 3.8’s and then restore it to anything like this standard would cost well in excess of £300k plus the donor car..

-With the 60th Anniversary of the launch just around the corner in 2021 what better way to join in the celebrations (a Geneva 60th tour organised by Jaguar amongst others with some very historic examples) could there be than to have this car in your possession.
+With the 60th Anniversary of the launch now upon us, what better way to join in the celebrations (a Geneva 60th tour organised by Jaguar amongst others with some very historic examples) could there be than to have this car in your possession.

 We have a good file of information and a suite of photographs of the restoration, including glossy magazine features of this car, and will be pleased to peruse them with a prospective buyer.
 Please feel free to contact us.